joshuamorris3/namecheap-ddns-update/README.md

 ## Running it

 Check the help (-h) for details.
-The one argument that must be set as an environment variable is NC_DDNS_PASS.
+The one argument that can only be set as an environment variable is NC_DDNS_PASS.
 The Dynamic DNS Password from [namecheap.com](namecheap.com)'s dashboard -> Advanced DNS page for the domain with the A records you want to update.

 You can set the arguments in one or a combination of the following ways: